 All we have is God’s; therefore, we have nothing.
 However, God supplies all our needs, so we have everything.
 Finally, as “joint heirs,” all that has actual, lasting importance is promised to His children in the end.

 Because these are true, we do not sell to Caesar/Uncle Sam what is rightfully God’s.
 We are not a “not-for-profit” as defined by Caesar.
 In fact, Christ instructed us in His sermon on the Mount to use what He entrusts to us to produce the maximum return (profit).
 However, that profit does not have Caesar’s or Washington’s image on it.
 That profit is calculated in sheep, those who bear His image.
 So, from a financial perspective, we are a “for loss” ministry.
 Meaning, we honor God with maintaining our house, putting food on the table, and being a proper representation of God’s presence in our household.
 We do not limit, or quite honestly calculate, what we “allow” God to keep.
 We have committed the home God has provided us to His service.
 We have committed to whatever God assigns us to do, regardless of the cost and in spite of the “profit,” or lack thereof.
 Currently, that commitment is publishing The Hope Series of books, Bethany Rae’s Worship music, the P.O.C. website, and other Outreach activities we are still listening for clarification on.
 In 2020, this has resulted in quite the Financial Net Loss, and our goal is to do just as well in 2021.
-(Update: Having just completed our tax paperwork, we successfully met our goal for 2021.
-As a percentage, we had a greater Financial Net Loss than in 2020.
+(Update: Having completed our tax paperwork, we successfully met our goal for 2021 and 2022.
+As a percentage, we had a greater Financial Net Loss in both than in the previous year.
 Oh… and our “sheep profit” is up!)

 As for the Profit to Christ’s sheep and the Glory brought to His Name… We leave that to God’s Providence.